-For Victnam veterans to trust the call for more research, they must be lieve that new findings will produce new policy.
+For Vietnam veterans to trust the call for more research, they must be lieve that new findings will produce new policy.

 They must believe that new evidence will not disappear behind an ever escalating burden of proof and the constant call for yet more research.

-For Vietnam veterans to trust their Government, they must believe that somewhere, somehow, there will be an end to delays and a time for action.
+Government, they must believe that somewhere, somehow, there will be an end to delays and a time for action.

-It is possible to argue that the evidence supporting the disabilities ad-dressed in H.R.
+It is possible to argue that the evidence supporting the disabilities addressed in H.R.
 1961 is not adequate.
 It is not possible, however, to avoid the next question.